code-distortion/fluent-dotenv/README.md

 // don't throw an exception if the file doesn't exist
 $fDotEnv = FluentDotEnv::new()->safeLoad('path/to/missing.env');

-// get all the values as an associative array
+// get all the loaded values as an associative array
 $allValues = $fDotEnv->all();

 // get a single value